 Learn more about Research Education at OCOM.

-The staff of the Research Department assists faculty and students interested in conducting research in OCOM's clinics and elsewhere.
-Such help includes the formulation of the research question, obtaining of relevant literature, design and methods of the proposed project.
+The college's Research Department assists faculty and students interested in conducting research in OCOM's clinics and elsewhere.
+Such help includes the formulation of the research question, obtaining of relevant literature, design, and methods of the proposed project.